olgacOzarslan/Prototyping-Urinalysis/readme.md

 This repository is provided **exclusively for portfolio and HR evaluation purposes**.
 **Do not use, distribute, or modify** without prior written permission.
-All rights reserved © 2025 [Your Name]
+All rights reserved © 2025 Olgaç Özarslan - Ziya Yıldız - Savaş Taşoğlu

 ---